_____________________________________

 creation, spreading skills; as well as maintaining a stable social order.

-It is from domestic strength that we can build the sinews of our foreign policy
+It is from domestic strength that we can build the sinews of our foreign

-options.
+policy options.

-DEEPAK BHOJWANI: Ambassador Deepak Bhojwani is a former
+DEEPAK BHOJWANI: Ambassador Deepak Bhojwani

-Ambassador of India to Colombia and
+is a former Ambassador of India to Colombia

-to Venezuela.
-He is the author of
+and to Venezuela.
+He is the

-Press 2015.
+Pentagon Press 2015.

 India and